Blaeg/market_street/README.md

 ##Author

-RoR Ecommerce was created by David Henner.
-[Contributors](https://github.com/drhenner/ror_ecommerce/blob/master/Contributors.md).
+Market Street was created by Alex C.

-##FYI:

-Shipping categories are categories based off price:

-you might have two shipping categories (light items) & (heavy items)

-Have fun!!!